steven-exarcos/pass-documentation/developer-documentation/data-loaders/journal-loader.md

 ## Journal Loader Classes & Data Flow Overview

 ### Data Flow

 1. Initialization:

-  - The `Main` class initializes the application and calls the `BatchJournalFinder` to start processing.
+  - The `Main` class initializes the application and calls the `BatchJournalFinder` and `LoaderEngine` to start processing.

 2. File Processing:

-  - `BatchJournalFinder` processes each file using the appropriate reader (`JournalReader`, `MedlineReader`, `NihTypeAReader`).
+  - `BatchJournalFinder` processes each file using the appropriate reader (`MedlineReader`, `NihTypeAReader`).
-    - The `main` method in `BatchJournalFinder` initiates the process, collects files to be processed, and calls `processFiles`.
+    - The `load` method in `BatchJournalFinder` initiates the process, collects files to be processed.
-    - `processFiles` iterates over the list of files and calls `processFile` for each file.

-3. Journal Finding:

-  - Within `processFile`, `JournalFinder` is used to find journal information based on the data read.
-    - `JournalFinder` methods `findJournal` and `findJournalByISSN` retrieve journal information based on the title or ISSN.

-4. Data Loading:
+3. Data Loading:

   - Processed journal data is passed to `LoaderEngine` to be loaded into the target system.
-    - `LoaderEngine` methods:
-      - `initialize` sets up the loading environment.
-      - `loadData` takes a list of `JournalData` objects and loads them.
-      - `cleanup` finalizes and cleans up the loading process.
-5. Logging:

-  - Throughout the process, `LogUtil` is used to log information and errors.
-    - `log` method logs general messages.
-    - `logError` method logs error messages along with exceptions.
+  - If a journal is not found then a new one will be created, otherwise it will update the journal.

 # Next Step / Institution Configuration